NLPatVCU/medaCy/examples/guide/utilizing_vagrant.md

 your Vagrant VM as an option to SSH into.
 You will then be able to interact with the VM at its own terminal.

+From Tools > Vagrant, you also have the option to select Halt.

 ### Configuring the interpreter

-While you're developing medaCy, you will probably want to utilize all of PyCharm's features.
+While you're developing medaCy in PyCharm, you probably don't want to run each script from the command line.
+This section details how to set the project interpreter to be the installation of Python 3 on the VM.

 Select File > Settings, and then on the settings menu, select Plugins.
 Enable the Remote Interpreter plugin.